-Depending on the type of citizen involvement, it is advised that you seriously consider what type of consent best fit your project, for instance whether you should opt for dynamic consent rather than the standard procedure of informeconsent associated with clinical studies.
+Depending on the type of citizen involvement, it is advised that you seriously consider what type of consent best fi your project, for instance whether you should opt for dynamic consent rather than the standard procedure of informe connect practical with clinical tradio.

-CS projects sometimes involve human subjects as research participants, in which case the informed consent of individuals participating in research is required.
+CS projects sometimes involve human subjects as research participants, in which case the informed consent of individuals participants in research is required.
 As it is commonly presented, informed consent consists of three criteria; information criteria, voluntariness criteria, and decision-making capacity.
 In practice, this means that you, as a researcher, should provide accurate and correct information to the participants about what their participation involves, so that they can make an informed decision.
 This should, among other things, include the aim and purpose of the study, research methodology, risks and benefits associated with their participation, what measures you will take to protect their rights and integrity, and the dissemination of results.
 The information provided should also be accessible to them and technical terms should be avoided.
-To make sure that the participation is voluntary you need to make sure that the research participants don't experience any voluntary are not referred.
-These should have conserted introduced read or marginized.
-These
+To make sure that the participation is voluntary you need to make sure that the research participants dont experience any order accessible to them a note think of the participation is a noticitorial.
+These abouth the no correct inversible and or exercising.